Where to run a Chaos Day

 Shadow running production traffic in isolated production instances - production requests are replicated as early as possible and replicated traffic is directed down a set of production service instances that are reserved for experimentation.

-or - experiments are deployed to a small percentage of your production estate, which receives a small amount of production traffic, thus controlling the proportion of sessions impacted if experiments get out of control.
+Blue-green deployments or canary releases - experiments are deployed to a small percentage of your production estate, which receives a small amount of production traffic, thus controlling the proportion of sessions impacted if experiments get out of control.

 Flying below the error threshold radar - (in combination with blue-green deployments) most complex environments have a low-level, steady-state error rate.
 This allows experiments to be safely run providing they don’t elevate the error rate above an impactful threshold.
 This requires close monitoring of the steady-state error level and any delta introduced by an experiment, plus the ability to quickly disable an experiment before the threshold is exceeded.